Felling and sectional dismantling

 How we do it

-- Rigging, not dropping.
-Limbs over sheds, fences and neighbouring gardens come down on ropes.
+• Rigging, not dropping.
+Limbs over houses, sheds, fences and neighbouring gardens come down on ropes.
 Ground mats protect the lawn where we need them.

 What it costs

 Priced per tree after a site visit.
 Species, size, access for the chipper, proximity to buildings and whether the tree is TPO’d all move the number.
-A mature Monterey pine in a tight Hastings back garden is a different job to a dead ash in an open paddock.
+A mature Monterey Pine in a small garden next to the house and over a patio is a different job to a dead ash in an open paddock.
 We put a written quote in front of you within two working days, with the method on it.

 What we won’t do